Search overlay

 • International Participants

-We hope you will be able to attend the conference and look forward to your participation in what we believe is an outstanding opportunity to network with other scholars interested in qualitative accounting research and to learn from two outstanding scholars in the field.
+We hope you will be able to attend the conference in person and look forward to your participation in what we believe is an outstanding opportunity to network with other scholars interested in qualitative accounting research and to learn from two outstanding scholars in the field.
 If you have questions, please feel free to email Eric Negangard.

 Speaker Profiles